-- f.
+- notice of any new instances or allegations of Research Misconduct not addressed during the Inquiry or in the initial notice of Investigation within a reasonable amount of time of deciding to pursue such allegations. - f.
 The Committee shall keep records of all its fact-finding proceedings and, pursuant to 42 CFR 93.310(g), shall arrange for a recording or transcript of each interview consistent with Section 3(c) above. - g.
 Respondent may exercise the following rights during the Investigation of the Committee: - i.
 Respondent may choose to be represented by legal counsel that they secure.
 Respondents may consult with legal counsel or a non-lawyer personal adviser (who is not a principal or witness in the case) to seek advice.
 Respondent may bring an attorney adviser or non-lawyer personal advisor.
 Such an adviser may act as an observer only, and may not comment on the proceedings, propound questions, cross-examine interviewees, or raise objections of any sort.
-Respondent will be responsible for all costs associated with such advice or representation. - Respondent shall have the opportunity to present a defense to the Committee, to present witnesses for interview by the Committee, and to respond to all allegations of Research Misconduct.
+Respondent will be responsible for all costs associated with such advice or representation. - ii.
+Respondent shall have the opportunity to present a defense to the Committee, to present witnesses for interview by the Committee, and to respond to all allegations of Research Misconduct.
 The Federal/State Court Rules of Evidence will not formally apply to this proceeding. - iii.
 UNE will take reasonable steps to ensure an impartial and unbiased Investigation to the maximum extent practicable, including participation of persons with appropriate scientific expertise who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the Inquiry or Investigation.
 Respondent may challenge the composition of the Committee, if he or she believes that one or more of its members is not unbiased, has a conflict of interest, or should otherwise recuse himself or herself.
 The Committee, in consultation with the RIO or deputy RIO, shall determine whether bias or conflict of interest exists and shall request that the Chair replace a committee member when appropriate. - iv.
 Respondent has the right to appear at a preliminary conference with the Committee to set an interview schedule.
 The Committee shall endeavor to provide Respondent with a reasonable amount of time to prepare for the investigation consistent with the overall time constraints on the investigation process.